What Do You Need to Start Networking Successfully?

 - Add your experience to your profile: LinkedIn can also be a great place to find an internship or work experience (you can search for these via the jobs section of the website), so ensure you add your education experience, languages, skills, and volunteering experience to your profile.
 Don't be afraid to add in your highest graded school work as well.

 3. Be genuine

 Networking is about many things, so be honest about what you want to learn, and what you already know.
 Reverse mentoring is becoming increasingly popular with experienced professionals, so it is highly probable that some people you connect with will also be interested in your ideas around the industry.

--Read a few leading articles on the subject to learn more
+Read a few leading articles on the subject to learn more about.

-Hopefully this article have given you the confidence and tools to start assessing your network, get started with Linkedin, and reaching out to potential mentors.
+Hopefully this article has given you the confidence and tools to start assessing your network, get started with LinkedIn, and reaching out to potential mentors.
 We wish you the best of success as you get started, and hope you will share your stories!

 If you haven't already, do join our global networking platform to connect with alumni, students, staff and mentors worldwide: bridgemarknetwork.com

 Intimidated by networking, but keen to expand your circle and make meaningful connections?
 We have three top tips to get you started networking and building lasting professional relationships.